eabarnes1010/ml-hfi/README.md

 ## ml-HFI
 The machine-learning-based human footprint index (ml-HFI) is an index of human pressure on the landscape based on remotely sensed surface imagery.
+Initial results published in [Keys et al. (2021)](https://iopscience.iop.org/article/10.1088/1748-9326/abe00a).

 ## Motivation